Skip to main content

 Response QualityWhether the agent’s response is accurate, complete, and directly addresses the user’s request.

 • Inference model: The LLM to use for scoring.
-Serverless Inference is the recommended default when available.
+Serverless Inference is the default; CoreWeave Serverless Inference consumes credits from your W&B account.

-• Sample rate: For high-traffic agents, set a sample rate to score a fraction of turns instead of every turn and reduce cost.
+• Sample rate: For high-traffic agents, lower the sample rate to score a fraction of matching turns instead of every turn and reduce cost.

 Manage and edit signals

-Select Manage signals to open a drawer that lists all active signals for the project.
+If you have at least one created signal, select the active signals button in the toolbar—labeled with the number of active signals, such as 1 active signals—to open a drawer that lists all active signals for the project.
 From there you can toggle signals on or off, delete them, or edit any signal.
-The editor shows the same fields as + New signal.
+The editor shows the same configuration fields as a custom signal.

 Troubleshoot signals

 Signal activity appears under Traces in the project sidebar.
 If you don’t see the expected signal matches, debug using the Traces table.
 For example, check the scorer name and the Status column for error conditions.
-Scorer execution errors show a red indicator for Status and include details for the error.
+Scorer execution errors show a red indicator for Status and include error details.